OR WAIT null SECS

 With the proliferation of specialty medications, pharmaceutical companies are rethinking their brand commercialization strategies and looking to incorporate patient service models and systems that better support individualized patient access interactions.
 This isn’t natural work for companies focused on inventing new drugs—but it’s now an essential part of bringing a brand to market.

-What makes hub programs successful?
+What factors make a hub services program successful?
 Let’s assume that a specialty medication addresses an important market need and helps patients overcome their health problems.
 Unfortunately, for patients on the specialty medication journey, a prescription is not as simple as a piece of paper.
 Prescribing and approval processes drain time and resources for both providers and patients.
-By retaining partners to help design and manage hub programs to make their commercialization plans successful, pharma companies are increasingly bridging the gaps between their in-house patient access or support capabilities and the extreme level of individual attention required to get patients started on specialty therapy today.
+By retaining partners to help design and manage hub programs to make their commercialization plans successful, pharma companies are increasingly bridging the gaps between their in-house patient access or support capabilities, and the extreme level of individual attention required to get patients started on specialty therapy today.

 In the most effective hub services programs, three core functional skill sets combine to achieve the ultimate goal of helping patients get on prescriptions as quickly as possible: a team of empathetic people who genuinely want to help patients progress; processes that simplify rather than complicate things for providers and patients; and purpose-built technology that adds speed, accuracy and enhanced functionality to the processes and is invisible to patients and providers.